chris48s/v8r/README.md

                  "url": "https://json.schemastore.org/geojson.json",
                  "fileMatch": ["*.geojson"] } ] }
 EOF

 $ v8r feature.geojson -c my-catalog.json
 ℹ️ Found schema in my-catalog.json ...
 Validating feature.geojson against schema from https://json.schemastore.org/geojson ...
 ✅ feature.geojson is valid
 ```

+This can be used to specify different custom schemas for multiple file patterns.

 ## Exit codes

 * v8r always exits with code `0` when:
-    * The input file was validated against a schema and the input file was **valid**
+    * The input glob pattern matched one or more files, all input files were validated against a schema, and all input files were **valid**
     * `v8r` was called with `--help` or `--version` flags

-* By default v8r exits with code `1` when an error was encountered trying to validate the input file.
+* By default v8r exits with code `1` when an error was encountered trying to validate one or more input files.
 For example:
     * No suitable schema could be found
     * An error was encountered during an HTTP request
-    * The input file did not exist
-    * The input file was not JSON or yaml
+    * An input file was not JSON or yaml
     * etc

     This behaviour can be modified using the `--ignore-errors` flag.
 When invoked with `--ignore-errors` v8r will exit with code `0` even if one of these errors was encountered while attempting validation.
 A non-zero exit code will only be issued if validation could be completed successfully and the file was invalid.

+* v8r always exits with code `98` when:
+    * The input glob pattern was invalid
+    * The input glob pattern was valid but did not match any files

 * v8r always exits with code `99` when:
-    * The input file was validated against a schema and the input file was **invalid**
+    * The input glob pattern matched one or more files, one or more input files were validated against a schema and the input file was **invalid**

 ## FAQ